srokks/coop_hud/readme.md

 * Modded characters head indicator

 ## Known bugs:

-* Mod crushing on non default (English) langage
+* Custom challenge destination indicator
+* Bag of crafting - sometimes collects wrong pickup info for hud
+* Gideon Waves: cannot get current gideon wave
+* Jacob & Essau: player info covers stats when to much things
+* Stats on right are covered when map is too big
+* Items with custom charges or charges dependent on pill/card - no proper charges for Placebo/
-* Jar of Wisp - cannot get Jar of Wisps charge from API, charge counted manual.
+* Jar of Wisp - cannot get Jar of Wisps charge from API, charge counted manual.[PERM]
-  No support for multiple Jar of Wisp on one run - wont show proper indicator - [PERM]
 * Urn of soul - cannot get souls from game API, only opened/closed sprite indicator - [PERM]

 ## Mods compatibility: